Why choose Psychology?

 All units are assessed by examinations consisting of structured and/or essay questions.

 “I enjoy Psychology because I am fascinated by it and would like to study it at higher education.
 I enjoy the lessons because of the amount of detail taught and explained and the frequency of class discussions.”

 How can I find out more?

 - If you want to read more about the subject before applying, look at the text-book you will use in Year 12: ‘AQA Psychology for A Level Year 1 & AS’ by Flanagan et al. (ISBN 9781908682406).

-- There is also lots of information on the Internet: a good starting point is the BBC’s site (search for ‘BBC psychology’).
+- There is also a lot of information on the Internet: a good starting point is the BBC’s site (search for ‘BBC psychology’).

-- Keep an eye out too for TV programmes about Psychology - there are often programmes on topics such as sleep, mental disorder and child development.
+- Keep an eye out too for TV programmes about Psychology - for example on topics such as sleep, mental disorder and criminal behaviour.